 Take advantage of the focused content you are creating by using topic-specific key phrases throughout your microsite in body copy and metadata.

-Once you launch your microsite, be sure to let your audience know about it by utilizing your internal email lists, pay-per-click advertising campaigns, social networking sites, industry-relevant blogs, and other channels as appropriate.
+Once you launch your microsite, be sure to let your audience know about it by utilizing your internal email lists, pay-per-click advertising campaigns, social media sites, industry-relevant blogs, and other channels as appropriate.

 Think you need a microsite?

-Contact our seasoned web developers to start the conversation.
+Contact our seasoned web developers and brand experts to start the conversation.